ashwinravi1259/docs-test-fork/docs/integrations/aa/pimlico.md

       authNeededCallback,
     },
   },
-  // controllerSessionSigs: sesionSigs, // (deprecated) If you will be passing sessionSigs directly, do not pass authContext });
+  // controllerSessionSigs: sessionSigs, // (deprecated) If you will be passing sessionSigs directly, do not pass authContext });

 const pkpWallet = new PKPEthersWallet({